-Faux leather is a man-made fabric designed to look and feel like genuine leather but without using any animal products.
+Faux leather is a man-made fabric usually made from polyurethane or PU (a type of plastic) designed to look and feel genuine without using animal products.

-I would also recommend using specialized cleaning agents and leather paints (like Angelus) if you plan to clean and paint your expensive leather jackets or old handbags from popular brands such as Chanel or Louis Vuitton.
+As an alternative, I would also recommend using specialized cleaning agents and leather paints (like Angelus) if you plan to clean and paint your expensive leather jackets or old handbags from popular brands such as Chanel or Louis Vuitton.

-What Are the Other Paint Options That Can Be Used for Leather?
+What are the Other Paint Options that Can Be Used for Leather?

 The bottom line

-So ensure that you apply a top coat of sealant or varnish to protect the paint and prolong its lifespan.
+Just remember to use light, thin coats, let the paint dry completely between layers, and apply a top coat of sealant or varnish to protect the paint and prolong its lifespan.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.

-He had worked as a painter for more than a decade to serve the customers in areas such as Charleston, Mount Pleasant, Beaufort, Georgetown, SC (South Carolina).
-Today in his free time, he likes to read and write about the newer techniques that are being implemented in his profession.
+He had worked as a painter for over a decade serving customers in areas such as Charleston, Mount Pleasant, Beaufort, and Georgetown, SC (South Carolina).
+Today in his free time, he likes to read and write about the newer techniques implemented in his profession.
 You may read more about him here or get in touch with him here.